 Why should you travel to sub-Saharan Africa?
 Because in sub-Saharan Africa it is still possible to come face to face with ancient mystery and danger.
-Therefore, when you come to sub-Saharan Africa you can discover what very few people in the developed world have.
+Therefore, Africa travel adventures reveal what very few people in the developed world have experienced.
 It is a sense of accomplishment and it is the ultimate reward of global travel.

 This missing link to happiness and satisfaction is yours for the taking, just reach out and grab it.
 This is what makes sub-Saharan Africa the best adventure travel destination in the world.

-Africa was for thousands of years considered to be an inaccessible global travel destination.
+For millennia, Africa was an inaccessible destination.
 Large formidable geographical obstacles such as the Sahara desert prevented cultural and environmental integration with the European continent.
 As a result, this geographical isolation has preserved the world’s most diverse cultures, wildlife and landscapes.

-This isolation has been compounded even further by unbridled rivers such as the Congo.
-The Congo river is extremely powerful and remains impossible to navigate.
-As a result of these geographical obstacles sub-Saharan Africa was even sealed off from itself and unique distinctions formed in close proximity to each other.
-These relics of prehistory have been sealed off from the world for millennia.
+Furthermore, the unnavigable Congo river created regional isolation that further segmented sub-Saharan Africa.
+Indeed, the Congo river is extremely powerful and remains impossible to navigate.
+As a result, geographical barriers, sealed off Africa from within and unique distinctions formed in close proximity to each other.
+These relics of prehistory have remained sealed off from the world for millennia.

 However, modern travel technologies unlock much of this ancient mystery and reveal it to those with a spirit of adventure.
-Travel in sub-Saharan Africa remains mysterious but it has become accessible to those who wish to travel here.
+Nonetheless, sub-Saharan Africa travel adventures remain mysterious compared to the rest of the world.

-In the post below, I have compiled a list of my 5 best travel Adventures in sub-Saharan Africa.
+In the post below, I have compiled a few of my favorite Africa travel adventures in sub-Saharan Africa.
 Additionally, you will find a plethora of additional photos and travel documentary covering the African experience at Global Travel Press.

 Much of sub-Saharan Africa remains mired in corruption post independence.
-This is very similar to almost all countries in Africa that were colonized by the Europeans.
-Unfortunately, the rape of sub-Saharan Africa continues to this day, however the magnitude of it has been reduced to a more politically correct the level.
+Unfortunately, this European legacy has been exposed in all of their former colonies.
+Indeed, the rape of sub-Saharan Africa continues to this day.
+However, the magnitude has been reduced to a more politically correct level.

-Fortunately, the conditions are slowly improving and incremental benefits are appreciated by the local population.
-The introduction of modern technology such as 3g wireless internet and cell phones has been very beneficial to the local population.
+Fortunately, the corruption and chaos is slowly diminishing.
+Indeed, development is finally reaching the local population.
+As a result, the introduction of modern technology such as 3g wireless internet and cell phones is accessible to the indigenous population and travelers.

 Unique Cultural Diversity in Madagascar